-The Kanban Toolbox page will open automatically whenever you open a diagram created from the MDG Technology for Kanban Diagrams.
+The Kanban Toolbox page will open automatically whenever you open a Kanban diagram.
 The Toolbox page provides a default set of elements that you can use to represent units of work on your Kanban diagrams, but any type of element can be added.

 Ste p Action 1 Open your Kanban diagram.
 The Diagram Toolbox should appear with the Kanban page selected automatically.
-If the Diagram Toolbox doesn't appear, click on the >> button in the top left corner of your diagram • If the Kanban page isn't automatically selected, click on le to display the 'Find Toolbox Item'
+If the Diagram Toolbox doesn't appear, click on the &gt;&gt; button in the top left corner of your diagram If the Kanban page isn't automatically selected, click on a to display the 'Find Toolbox Item' dialog and specify 'Kanban'